ValarDragon/CTF-Crypto/README.md

 CTF Crypto
 =======
 This contains the code I use to perform various Cryptography Attacks in CTFs.
-This only contains attacks on common cryptography systems, not CTF-custom ones.
+This only contains attacks on common cryptography systems, not custom cryptosystems / hashing functions made by the CTF creators.

 ## RSA Tool